google/deepvariant/docs/deepvariant-pacbio-model-case-study.md

 -   Download prebuilt binaries.
 -   Download an official DeepVariant Docker image.

-This case study is run using official DeepVariant Docker image.
+This case study is run using the official DeepVariant Docker image.

 ## Running

-For simplicity we provide a script that downloads the input data and runs all the steps described above using DeepVariant Docker image. **Please note, that if you create your own script make_examples must be called with `--norealign_reads --vsc_min_fraction_indels 0.12` flag for PacBio long reads.**
+For simplicity we provide a script that downloads the input data and runs all the steps described above using DeepVariant Docker image. **Please note, that if you create your own script `make_examples` must be called with `--norealign_reads --vsc_min_fraction_indels 0.12` flag for PacBio long reads.**

 1. Create a Google Cloud virtual instance.
 This command creates a virtual